vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### DEFENSIVE_STANCE

-Affected units will receive increased bonus to defence while defending
+Affected units will receive increased bonus to defense while defending

-- val: additional bonus to defence, in skill points
+- val: additional bonus to defense, in skill points

 ### NO_DISTANCE_PENALTY